-This post was contributed by David C. Youmans, MD, FACR, chair of the Radiology Advocacy Network (RAN) and practicing radiologist in Princeton, N.J.
+This post was contributed by Jacqueline Bello, MD, FACR, chair of the American College of Radiology Commission on Quality and Safety.

-- What advice do you have for others who may do so?
+- What recommendations do you have for rotations, extracurricular activities and research?

 Please share your thoughts in the comments section below and join the discussion on Engage (login required).